SemihDurmus/Handy_Resources/GIT/Mastering_Git.md

 - When we `git log` we see that commits have their SHA1s and also point to trees, blobs and parent commits if they have.
 Trees point the same blob as before if the content is still the same.
 Similar thing goes with the trees; they point the same trees if that part of the files/folders has not changed.
 So basically Git does not store things more than once.
 - `git count-objects` command gives the ouput like: 8 objects, 32 kilobytes
 - What if I have a huge file and change only a single line.
 Would Git copy the whole content as a blob?
 No it stores the differences between files.
-- TAG📍 A tag is a simple label attached to an object
+- TAGS📍 A tag is a simple label attached to an object forever.
   ```
   git tag -a mytag -m "I love cheesecake"
   git tag